Searching ...

 Land O'lakes aerial view

-If you’re picturing a community dotted with lakes, you’d be right!
+You’d be right if you’re picturing a community dotted with lakes!
 Located in Pasco County, Land O’Lakes is a suburban community that’s great for those seeking affordability and access to nature trails and boating activities.

 Oldsmar

 Oldsmar is a great option for Tampa Bay area residents looking for a prime location without being in a downtown location.
-Oldsmar sits on the border of Pinellas and Hillsborough Counties, where the Lake Tarpon Canal meets Mobbly and Old Tampa Bay.
+The residential commuter town sits on the border of Pinellas and Hillsborough Counties, where the Lake Tarpon Canal meets Mobbly and Old Tampa Bay.
+It gives locals access to job opportunities throughout the metro.

-Oldsmar kept developing throughout the years, growing with the metro area.
-With Tampa Bay at its eastern border and the Tampa International Airport just 20 minutes away, Oldsmar offers an affordable escape from Tampa to a more laid-back environment.
+Oldsmar has developed with Tampa Bay throughout the years.
+The city is at its eastern border and the Tampa International Airport is just 20 minutes away.
+Oldsmar is an affordable escape from Tampa’s more laid-back environment.
+Yet it’s one of the closest cities to the thriving downtown center.

-Today the town has numerous parks for outdoor recreation and an Empower Adventure Park with ziplines.
-The Tampa Bay Downs horse racing track is also nearby.
+The town has numerous parks for outdoor recreation and an Empower Adventure Park with ziplines.
+The Tampa Bay Downs horse racing track is nearby.
+It earns high marks as a safe community to live.

 Palm Harbor